Revision Date: 250331

 If one wishes to purchase the PC boards and acquire the components separately:

-• All required documentation may be conveniently downloaded at no cost to the builder
+• All required documentation may be conveniently downloaded from this website at no cost to the builder

 Several enclosure options, both desktop and 1U rack mount versions: (click for full-size view)